The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: The Current Body of Work on DP Auditing

-\descr{Out-of-scope Research.} As our systematization focuses on DP auditing, we did not include work estimating privacy leakage from algorithms using privacy metrics other than DP guarantees, e.g., using attack success rate and/or adversarial advantage~\cite{pyrgelis2018knock,jayaraman2019evaluating}.
+\descr{Out-of-scope Research.} As our systematization focuses on DP auditing, we do not include work estimating privacy leakage using privacy metrics other than DP guarantees, e.g., using attack success rate, TPR@low FPR, and/or adversarial advantage~\cite{pyrgelis2018knock,jayaraman2019evaluating,busa2024auditing,aerni2024evaluations,zarifzadeh2024lowcost,wen2023canary}.
 We also excluded research focusing on using static methods, such as type checkers, to verify the DP guarantees of an implementation without executing the program.
 While these methods are useful in various ways, they are arguably limited in the range of mechanisms they can audit, which makes them ineffective for verifying the DP guarantees of complex modern DP mechanisms, e.g., in the context of deep learning, as discussed in Section~\ref{sec:goals_of_auditing}.

+\descr{DP-SGD.} Although in recent years, much of the focus on DP auditing has been on DP-SGD~\cite{abadi2016deep}, our systematization takes a broader view of DP auditing as even for ``simple'' mechanisms, tight, end-to-end, and efficient have only been shown to be possible recently~\cite{mahloujifar2024auditing,xiang2025privacy}.
+Furthermore, many of the novel audit methodologies that have been introduced for DP-SGD are modular in principle and can be applied to any mechanism in general~\cite{steinke2023privacy,mahloujifar2024auditing,xiang2025privacy}.
+Therefore, in this work, we derive findings and recommendations that are broadly applicable to any DP mechanism in general.